bcmills/go2go/subtypes.md

 not have subtypes: if [defined][] type `T` has a [literal][] underlying type `U` and implements inteface `I`, then a value of type `U` is assignable to `T`, but not to `I`, so `U` could not be a subtype of `I`.
-A notion of subtyping that does not even capture the simple interface-implementation matching of Featherweight Go does not seem useful.
+A notion of subtyping that does not even capture simple interface-implementation matching does not seem useful.

 <!-- Go citations -->